-Municipal separate storm sewer (All MS4 NPDES permits shall require implementation of best management practices and control measures to reduce pyrethroid pesticides in urban runoff to the maximum extent practicable in order to attain the pyrethroid pesticides water quality objectives.
-The responsibilities of the MS4 permittees for attaining addressing applicable the pyrethroid pesticides wasteload allocations water quality objectives will be satisfied by implementing the best management practices listed below (in 8c) complying with the requirements set forth below and complying with permitrelated requirements based on them.
+a.
+Implementation of Water Quality Objectives All MS4 NPDES permits shall require implementation of best management practices and control measures to reduce pyrethroid pesticides in urban runoff to the maximum extent practicable in order to attain the pyrethroid pesticides water quality objectives.
+The responsibilities of the MS4 permittees for attaining the pyrethroid pesticides water quality objectives will be satisfied by implementing the best management practices listed below (in 8c) and complying with permit-related requirements based on them.
 Requirements in each MS4 NPDES permit issued or reissued and applicable for the term of the permit shall be based on an updated assessment of control measures intended to reduce pyrethroid pesticides in urban runoff.
-Control measures implemented by MS4 permittees shall reduce pyrethroid pesticides in urban runoff to the maximum extent practicable.
 These requirements shall be included in permits no later than [7 years from the effective date of this Amendment].
-If these requirements prove inadequate to meet the water quality objectives-and wastelead allocations, the Regional Board will require additional control measures and/or call for additional actions by other agencies until the obiectives and allocations are attained.
+If these requirements prove inadequate to meet the water quality objectives, the Regional Board will require additional control measures and/or call for additional actions by other agencies until the objectives are attained.